Lujun995/lujun995.github.io/_posts/2021-10-25-Dashboard.md

-or location and major science and engineering fields of study: 2017] (https://ncses.nsf.gov/pubs/nsf19301/assets/data/tables/sed17-sr-tab007.xlsx) to illustrate the overall tendencies of Doctoral recipients over years and accross different institutes in the U.S.
+or location and major science and engineering fields of study: 2017] (https://ncses.nsf.gov/pubs/nsf19301/assets/data/tables/sed17-sr-tab007.xlsx) to illustrate the overall tendencies of Doctoral recipients over years and across different institutes in the U.S.

 Please also visit my [GitHub Page](https://lujun995.github.io/) and [GitHub repository](https://github.com/Lujun995/BIOS823)
 """
 text_time = """
 The figure below shows the number of PhD degree recipients rapidly increased from 1958 to 2017.
-In 1958, there are less than 9,000 PhD graduate every year all over the United States.
+In 1958, there are less than 9,000 PhD graduates every year all over the United States.
 Six decades later, the number of PhD degree recipients increased to 55,000, four times more than in 1958.